mshashank559/Elevate-labs_Task1/README.md

 # 📊 Netflix Titles Dashboard – Power BI

 This project presents an interactive Power BI dashboard built using a cleaned dataset of Netflix titles.
-The goal is to provide a high-level visual overview of content available on the platform, with options to drill down by genre, country, type, and more.

 ---